ttencate/papageno/data/README.md

 Pipeline description
 --------------------

+All scripts operate on `master.db`, which is an SQLite 3 database.

 ### `update_species.py`

 This script parses the official [IOC World Bird List](https://www.worldbirdnames.org/ioc-lists/master-list-2/) spreadsheet (Multilingual Version).
-It outputs `species.csv`, which has a row for each species and a column for each language.
-This file also tracks unique species ids, which are small integers (16 bits) that uniquely identify a scientific name.
+It outputs to the `species` table and the `common_names` table.
+The `species` table tracks unique species ids, which are small integers (16 bits) that uniquely identify a scientific name.

 Note that what constitutes a "species" changes as scientific insight progresses, which is why the IOC releases new lists every once in a while.
 For